 Possible disruption – Whether it’s weather or a higher risk of terrorism, corruption, crime, or disease, before departing for international destinations, pay special attention to the local news and weather.
 Always check to see if your destination has special precautions at this State Department site.

 Staying connected – When flying intercontinentally over water, you’ll need a satellite-based service – Inmarsat, Viasat, or Satcom Direct – to stay connected throughout your flight.
 Since network security is questionable over certain countries, use caution.
 And monthly data costs can run into the tens of thousands of dollars.
 To control costs and provide more security, you may opt to stick to text messaging while in flight.

-Make sure you’re insured – While you may be fully covered for all travel in the U.S., before you fly, check with your insurance carrier to determine that your coverage meets all local requirements at your specific international destinations.
+Make sure you’re insured – While you may be fully covered for all travel in the U.S., before you fly, check with your insurance carrier to determine your coverage meets all local requirements at your specific international destinations.

-Insure your own good health – Plan months in advance for anticipated health needs, such as required immunizations.
+Ensure your own good health – Plan months in advance for anticipated health needs, such as required immunizations.
 Also, verify that your regular medications are legal at your destination, and take steps to minimize the effects of crossing multiple time zones (see: “When You Can’t Just Fly Home,” BAA Nov/Dec 2015).

 When You Land